Types of rapists: Sadistic rapist

-For these rapists, there is a sexual association with various concepts, has always shown aggression and the infliction of pain is eroticized.
-For this rapist, sexual excitement is associated with the causing of suffering upon their victim.
+For these rapists, there is a sexual association with various concepts.
+Sexual excitement is associated with the causing of suffering upon their victim.
 The offender finds the intentional maltreatment of their victim intensely gratifying and takes pleasure in the victim's torment, anguish, distress, helplessness, and suffering; the offender finds the victim's struggling an erotic experience.

 Sadistic rape usually involves extensive, prolonged torture and restraint.
 Sometimes, it can take on ritualistic or other bizarre qualities.
 The rapist may use some type of instrument or a foreign object to penetrate their victim.
 Sexual areas of the victim's body become a specific focus of injury or abuse.

 The sadistic rapist's assaults are calculated.
 They will often wear a disguise or will blindfold their victims.
 Prostitutes or other individuals whom they perceive to be "promiscuous" are often the sadistic rapist's targets.
 The victims of a sadistic rapist may not survive the attack.
 For some offenders, the ultimate satisfaction is gained from murdering the victim.

 Sexual gratification rapist

-According to Shannon M. Barton-Bellessa, one type of rapist is the sexual gratification rapist.
-For this rapist, the motivation is to obtain sex.
+The motivation of the sexual gratification rapist is to obtain sex, according to Shannon M. Barton-Bellessa.
 Such an offender may otherwise be lonely and may have difficulty obtaining an outlet for their sexual desires in other ways due to being unsuccessful at courtship.

+Shamanic rapist

+Shamanic rapists prey on participants of psychedelic rituals.
+Victims are typically unable to consent due to being under the influence of psychedelic substances or an unbalanced power dynamic.

+Shamanic rapists purportedly believe that by raping somebody that they are serving, they are in service of that person's healing and growth.
+Shamans typically seem to believe that these interactions are consensual.

+While shamanic rapists often live in denial that they have raped, they often acknowledge that if other people conducted themselves similarly, it would constitute rape.